List of Game & Watch games: Balloon Fight

 Balloon Fight was released in the Crystal Screen series on November 19, 1986, and in the New Wide Screen series on March 8, 1988.
 It is a single-screen single-player game.

 This game is modeled after the Balloon Trip mode of the NES version.
 The screen auto-scrolls from the left, and the player must collect balloons while avoiding airborne sparks.
 The player controls a "Balloon Man" who is chasing an escaped criminal known as Oiram Repus.
-Every eight phases, there is a boss fight against Oiram Repus, where the player must avoid a pattern of sparks for an amount of time.
+In every eight phases, there is a boss fight against Oiram Repus, where the player must avoid a pattern of sparks for an amount of time.

 This game has not received any official playable ports, but it does appear in the museum portion of Game & Watch Gallery 3, showcasing a simple and non-interactive demo.